hift61/MACI/README.md

 # MACI
-(This repository is for the 2026 R&E project at CBSH 1st students.)
+(This repository is for the 2026 R&E project at CBSH 1st students.) <br>
 MACI is a project designed to analyze and evaluate collaboration between multiple AI agents in a shared environment.

 ---